Content updated June 11, 2018

 - Offers of health insurance that should have been made at a certain time but were not.

-- Offers of health insurance that were made but which did not meet ACA standards for quality or affordability.
+- Offers of health insurance that were made, but did not meet ACA standards for quality or affordability.

-Q: Once you have picked either the monthly or the look-back measurement method for determining eligibility for coverage, can you change your choice from year to year – or do you have to stay with that method forever?
+Q: Once I have selected either the monthly or the look-back measurement method for determining eligibility for coverage; can I change my choice from year to year – or do I have to stay with the chosen method forever?

 A: No, you can actually change your measurement method – cautiously.